alissmat/solar/README.md

 ### Dependencies

-Only standard packages are used, and they should already be installed on your machine.
+Only standard packages are used in this ETL.
 There are instructions to install dependencies if required under [Installing](#installing).

 * Python 3
     * datetime